 Paeonia lactiflora ‘Karl Rosenfield’ was bred by John Rosenfield and introduced in 1908.
 Mr. Rosenfield named his new peony cultivar after his son.
 Mr. Rosenfield bred peonies in his greenhouses located in West Point, and later in Omaha, Nebraska.

-The Karl Rosenfield Peony is a herbaceous peony cultivar, otherwise known as a soft-stemmed peony.
+Considered one of the best red double peonies, the Karl Rosenfield peony is a herbaceous cultivar, otherwise known as a soft-stemmed garden peony.
 It is a very shrubby plant, so it looks like a type of shrub during the early spring and late summer months when the blossoms have not yet appeared.

 The Karl Rosenfield Peony is a good example of a “double” peony – one that has multiple layers of petals to form that classic puffball shape.
 Other popular double peonies include Sarah Bernhardt Peony, Festiva Maxima Peony, and Shirley Temple Peony.

-Karl Rosenfield Peony plants (Paeonia lactiflora ‘Karl Rosenfield’) are herbaceous perennial peony plants with Full Double-type peony flowers that bloom mid-season (mid-late spring).
+Karl Rosenfield Peonies (Paeonia lactiflora ‘Karl Rosenfield’) are herbaceous perennial peony plants with Full Double-type peony flowers that bloom mid-season (mid-late spring).

 How Long Do Karl Rosenfield Peonies Bloom?

 Karl Rosenfield peonies typically bloom for 7-10 days, although they sometimes bloom for longer.
-These herbaceous perennial plants bloom only once per year (in the spring).
+These herbaceous plants bloom only once per year (in the mid or late spring).

 When you plant a bare root of a Karl Rosenfield peony, dig a hole that is about twice as wide as the root, but not terribly deep.
-While you’re digging the planting hole, soak the peony root in clean water to hydrate it prior to planting.
+While you’re digging the planting hole, soak the plant root in clean water to hydrate it prior to planting peonies.
 Peony roots can be soaked for 20 minutes – 4 hours, depending on how dry they are.